metasfresh/metasfresh-documentation/tests/Testcase_FRESH-265.md

    procurement candidate: 123
 ---

-# IT FRESH-265
-### Procurement Candidates: Packvorschrift overwrite
+# Procurement Candidates: Packvorschrift overwrite
 > Testcase to check if the newly introduced Packvorschrift (M_HU_PI_Item_Product) overwrite set in Betelldisposition (PMM_PurchaseCandidate)
 > is also set in orderlines of the corresponding Bestellung.